Decoding 17 out of 21: Understanding Percentages and Their Applications

 Q: How do I calculate percentages quickly without a calculator?

 - A: For quick estimations, you can round the numbers and use simple mental math.
-For instance, 17/21 is approximately 17/20, which simplifies to 85%.
+Take this case: 17/21 is approximately 17/20, which simplifies to 85%.
 This method is suitable for estimations, but a calculator is recommended for accurate results.

 -